owncloud-archive/calendar/README.md

 ```bash
 git clone git://github.com/owncloud/appframework.git
 ```
-Active the appframework in the app settings of ownCloud.
+Enable the appframework in the app settings of ownCloud.

 Get the lastest version of the rework:
 ```bash